 The best way to determine how effective a dose of CBD will be for you is to start small and frequently check your blood pressure using an electronic cuff.
 Write down the dose you took and the time you took it, as well as your blood pressure reading.
 Over time, you should be able to obtain a clearer picture of what dose will help you achieve low blood pressure.

 Park noted that, “If CBD works for you, without the use of other medications, I would say it is a great and safe alternative.”
-CBD may not be a replacement for exercise and a healthy diet, but it is nice to know you might be able to lower your blood pressure with a few drops under the tongue.
+CBD may not be a replacement for exercise and a healthy diet, but it is nice to know you might be able to lower your blood pressure with a few drops of oil under the tongue.